We found 9 female pelvic medicine specialists who accept Medicare near Annandale, VA.

 Dr. Seyed Shobeiri is a Falls Church, VA physician who specializes in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
-He works in Falls Church, VA.
-Clinical interests for Dr. Shobeiri include urogynecological problems.
-Dr. Shobeiri takes Medicare insurance.
-His education and training includes medical school at Tufts University School of Medicine.
+Dr. Shobeiri's areas of expertise include urogynecological problems.
+He is an in-network provider for Medicare insurance.
+He attended medical school at Tufts University School of Medicine.
 For his professional training, Dr. Shobeiri completed a residency program at Louisiana State University Health Sciences Center - New Orleans.
-Dr. Shobeiri (or staff) speaks Japanese and Persian.
-He is professionally affiliated with Inova Fairfax Hospital.
+Dr. Shobeiri (or staff) is conversant in Japanese and Persian.
+His hospital/clinic affiliations include Inova Loudoun Hospital and Inova Fairfax Hospital.

 Clinical interests: Urogynecological Problems